AndreDiop/AndreDiop/README.md

 <br>
-🌱 I’m currently learning more about React.
+🌱 I’m currently learning more about React and SASS.
 <br>
 👯 I’m looking to collaborate on a projects no matter how big or small.
 <br>